YadaGiriReddy/Bulk-URL-Opener/README.md

 * It also helps you in maintaining multiple sets of URLs.
 * You can perform Edit/Update/Delete operations on the saved list of URLs.
 * You can save the entire extension configuration(tab creation delay, focus opened tabs, and the default list of URLs) in just one click.

 ## Download Links
 * Google Chrome - https://bit.ly/3m0n4NF
 * Microsoft Edge - Yet to be updated
+* Mozilla Firefox - Yet to be updated
+* Opera - Yet to be updated

 ## Usage Instructions:
 <Please watch this video to understand the usage of this extension or read the below-mentioned steps.>